 Applications

 AnalySwift products for efficient high-fidelity modeling of composites and other advanced materials have multiple applications.
 VABS enables rigorous simulation of composite slender structures, commonly called beams, based on decades of research support from the US Army for solving the helicopter rotor blade modeling problem.
-It is primarily used for rotorcraft blades (helicopter, air mobility, eVTOL), wind turbine rotors, propellers, landing gear, and other slender composite structures.
+Users include the US Army, South Korea Agency for Defense Development (ADD), and many rotorcraft (helicopter, air mobility, UAV/UAS, propellers/fans) and wind turbine companies.
+It is primarily used for rotorcraft blades, wind turbine rotors, propellers, landing gear, and other slender composite structures.
 SwiftComp extends the many advantages of VABS to the modeling of composite plates, shells, and 3D solid structures.
 While SwiftComp can also model composite beams, it does so somewhat differently than VABS (see below).
-SwiftComp is very versatile and has applications ranging from modeling composite deployable space structures (booms, etc.), pressure vessels, printed circuit boards, performance fishing rods, and a wide range of materials, including advanced composites, metamaterials, thin-ply composites, concrete, coatings, bio-composites. and many more.
+SwiftComp is very versatile and has applications ranging from modeling composite deployable space structures (booms, etc.), pressure vessels, printed circuit boards (PCBs), performance fishing rods, and a wide range of materials, including advanced composites, metamaterials, high strain thin-ply composites, concrete, coatings, bio-composites. and many more.

 SwiftComp